 The event administrators reserve the right to reject any change or addition which does not fit the team’s current profile or the bracket it has been placed in.

 Before you and your squad hoop it up on the streets of Spokane, you have to check-in to begin your weekend of 3on3 basketball!
-Check back to see where team check-in will be located.
+Team check-in will be at The Plaza area of the US Pavilion of Riverfront Park.

 While street ball is traditionally played without the boundaries and intricacies of indoor basketball, Hoopfest has a few rules and regulations to ensure hoopers stay safe and have the best weekend possible while playing 3on3 basketball.